-Digital found poem is an extremely simple, single-file text editor (think Windows Notepad) that won’t add cookies, mess with your registry, or collect any personal information.
+Songs of my pathetic self is an extremely simple, single-file text editor (think Windows Notepad) that won’t add cookies, mess with your registry, or collect any personal information.
 If you download it and it’s not to your liking, you can delete it in one second with a single click.

-Using digital found poem in the classroom
+Using Songs of my pathetic self in the classroom

 * For an interesting take on the value of cut ups, erasures, etc, see the @heteroglossia blog entry for February 17, 2019, which (in part) says:

 Cut up, erasure, projectivist, free verse — many of these forms and schools, by taking verse, lines, conceits from past works, force us to see the intertextual nature that constitutes all writing.
 When, say, one “cuts,” rearranges, or erases a poem to bring to light another, possible poem, one illuminates the infinite possibility of language, the infinity of language.
 The poem lying in wait behind (or above, or to the left or right of) the poem.

 Songs of my pathetic self is essentially just a gigantic “cut up.”
 But instead of cutting up a single existing work, it cuts up a huge chunk of the dictionary and of the spoken/written English language.
 It then rearranges the “cut up” pieces programmatically into an infinite variety of never-before-seen stanzaic text that students (or anyone else) can peruse to find/fashion new poems that may be “lying in wait behind (or above, or to the left or right of” the digitally generated text.
 And what they find or fashion, they may, of course, keep and call their own.